top of page

 Spring Speech Therapy Themes

-These themes are the perfect way to incorporate spring vocabulary with individuals and small groups in speech therapy.
+These themes are the perfect way to incorporate spring vocabulary into speech therapy with individuals and small groups.

 Spring Holidays

-Spring holidays are a natural way to get students excited and chatting about their families' traditions, while learning about the traditions of others.
+Spring holidays are a natural way to get students excited and chatting about their families' traditions while learning about others' traditions.

 • While Groundhog Day on February 2 is technically a winter holiday, can lend itself to talk of (and hope for) spring.